 As you can see from the pictures, the place is really beautiful.

-Where to stay in the south of Phi Phi Island
+Where to stay in the south of the Island

 The second option for those who want to stay in the Tong Sai area and maybe have a limited budget but don’t want to give up some privacy is the Bayview Resort.

-The hotel is located near Long Beach, with fewer people, and the beach is very nice.
+The hotel is located near Long Beach, which has fewer people and a very nice beach.
 The resort also has a swimming pool and a beautiful bay view.

 The main reason to visit Phi Phi is for the beautiful beaches and crystal clear water.
-So the main thing to do is to visit Maya Bay and the nearby beaches.
+So, the main thing to do is visit Maya Bay and the nearby beaches.

 The problem is that Phi Phi is full of tourists who have come for the same reason.
 So what can you do to avoid the crowd and enjoy this paradise?
-There are several travel agencies scattered around the island that offer more or less standard tours to all the main attractions, but the only real way to avoid tourists is to ask one of the locals with a long tail boat to take you where you want very early in the morning.
+There are several travel agencies scattered around the island that offer more or less standard tours to all the main attractions.
+Still, the only real way to avoid tourists is to ask one of the locals with a long-tail boat to take you where you want very early in the morning.

-When I say very early in the morning, you should be in Maya Bay at 6:30 am at the latest.
+When I say very early in the morning, you should be in Maya Bay by 6:30 a.m. at the latest.
 Remember that Phi Phi Leh is close to the southern part of Phi Phi Don, so it takes about one hour to get there if you are north of the island.
-I arrived at Maya Bay at 6:30 am, and there were two other boats.
-At 7:00 am, it was already full of tourists.
+I arrived at Maya Bay at 6:30 a.m., and there were two other boats.
+At 7:00 a.m., it was already full of tourists.

 In Tong Sai Bay, you’ll see many agencies trying to sell Maya Bay tours that leave early in the morning to avoid tourists.
 Avoid those tours at all costs.
 They will all get to Maya Bay after 7:30 am, which is too late.